SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

 ## Contributing

-Open-source projects thrive on collaboration and contributions from the community.
-To encourage others to contribute to your project, you should provide clear guidelines on how to get involved.

 This repository includes a [CONTRIBUTING.md](CONTRIBUTING.md) file that outlines how to contribute to the project, including how to submit bug reports, feature requests, and pull requests.

 ## Coding Standards

-To maintain a high level of code quality and consistency across your project, you should establish coding standards that all contributors should follow.

 This repository includes a [CODING_STANDARDS.md](CODING_STANDARDS.md) file that outlines the coding standards that you should follow when contributing to the project.

 ## Code of Conduct

-To ensure that your project is a welcoming and inclusive environment for all contributors, you should establish a good [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)
+To ensure that the project is a welcoming and an inclusive environment for all contributors, you, it has established a good [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)

 ## Credits